silas229/custom-block-styles-manager/readme.txt

 * Requires the `switch_themes` capability to manage block styles
 * Compatible with all registered Gutenberg blocks

+== Support ==
+Community support: via the [support forums](https://wordpress.org/support/plugin/custom-block-styles-manager/) on wordpress.org
+Bug reporting (preferred): file an issue on [GitHub](https://github.com/silas229/custom-block-styles-manager)

+== Contribute ==

+Contributions are welcome!
+If you'd like to contribute to the development of Custom Block Styles Manager, please visit the [GitHub repository](https://github.com/silas229/custom-block-styles-manager).
+By contributing, you agree that your contributions will be licensed under its GPLv2 License.

 == Installation ==

 = Automatic Installation =